 Escuela de Cristo church and plaza

-Escuela de Cristo church stands out because of its renaissance-style facade.
+Escuela de Cristo church stands out because of its Renaissance-style facade.
 Along with church and convent Nuestra Señora del Pilar de Zaragoza (a.k.a.
-Capuchinas) and the Municipal Palace, the buildings exhibit a bare-stone facade devoid almost entirely of stucco – an architectural hallmark of architect Diego de Porres, the same who also designed the Fountain of the Sirens at Parque Central and the other buildings I just mentioned.
+Capuchinas church) and the Municipal Palace, the buildings exhibit a bare-stone facade devoid almost entirely of stucco – an architectural hallmark of architect Diego de Porres, the same who also designed the Fountain of the Sirens at Parque Central and the other buildings I just mentioned.

 If you pay close attention to the arch at the entrance to the church, you’ll be able to see Porres familiar seal (a hand holding an architect’s compass).
 Notice the bell towers and windows, the only parts in the exterior of the church that are covered with stucco.